hhayk/yoppworks/README.md

 # Technical Interview Task Solution For YoppWorks.
-# Implementation was done in BundlePricingServiceSpecs
+# Implementation was done in BundlePricingService